Skip to content

 migrate_bitbucket_to_github audit --workspace myteam --repo large-repo --email user@example.com --gh-owner myuser --gh-repo large-repo

-migrate_bitbucket_to_github migrate --config migration_config.json --use-gh-cli
+migrate_bitbucket_to_github migrate --config migration_config.json --dry-run

 Use Case 3: Issues-Only Migration